ucb-ist-eas/ucb_rails_user/README.md

 root to: UcbRailsUser::HomeController.action(:index)
 ```

-6. Copy the migrations for the `User` and `Impersonation` models from the engine into your host app, and run them:
+6. Copy the migrations for the `Impersonation` models from the engine into your host app, and run them:

 ```
 bin/rails railties:install:migrations
 bin/rake db:migrate
 ```

+7. (optional) If you don't already have a `users` table, you can generate one with a Rails task (see next section below)

 8. Update your assets files